Pathfind-tama/expance/README.md

 Classical security analysis focuses on what an adversary *learns* or *impersonates*.
 Adversary leverage addresses a complementary and often overlooked threat: situations in which the adversary can *steer* honest protocol participants into performing cryptographic operations on adversary-chosen inputs, effectively turning them into decryption, authentication, or signing oracles.

-This framework encodes two categories of leverage as reachability and indistinguishability queries in Tamarin:
+Our formalism encodes two categories of leverage as reachability and indistinguishability queries in Tamarin:

 | Category | Sub-type | Description |
 |---|---|---|